 All indicators carry equal weight.
 The total for each indicator is the average of its component sub-indicators.
 Each sub-indicator is similarly calculated through a set of questions.
 The questions are scored between 0 and 100 and are equally weighted.
 The highest achievable score for each question is 100.
+All the scores have been rounded off for the risk areas and the indicators.
 The overall performance across each indicator is defined as the average of first, the score received in the government questionnaire; and second, the combined average of the external party scores.